We help St.Columba's Hospice out with £1000 donation

 St Columba's Hospice in Edinburgh provides specialist palliative care and support to patients and their families across Edinburgh and the Lothians.
 This assistance has a huge impact on the lives of so many people, and Taylor Wimpey East Scotland’s donation will contribute to this valuable support.

 We have teamed up with local community charity Dadswork in Musselburgh to help it to achieve one of its key ambitions to create a community garden.
 The David Drysdale Community Garden will be officially opened on 30 June, 2017 with an event to thank all supporters, sponsors and partners of the project.

-We delivered 36 tonnes of top soil, a pallet of bricks, a pallet of breeze blocks, as well as cement for ongoing work, two tonnes of hard-core, and we gave the Dadswork team support throughout its remedial work programme to be able to cope and manage these important deliveries.
+We delivered 36 tonnes of top soil, a pallet of bricks, a pallet of breeze blocks, two tonnes of hard-core, and cement for ongoing work.
+We also gave the Dadswork team support throughout its remedial work programme to be able to cope and manage these important deliveries.

 The David Drysdale Community Garden has created a safe space for the families of DadsWork - a charity in East Lothian supporting Fathers and Male Care Givers.
 The garden allows families the space to socialise with other families and learn new skills, grow fruit and vegetables and cook on-site with its newly-built pizza oven, BBQ and cooking stove.